makersacademy/news-summary-challenge/README.md

 # News Summary challenge

-The application calls two APIs: first, the Guardian to fetch the day's headlines, then the Ayelian API to provide a summary of each article's full text.
+The application calls two APIs: first, the Guardian to fetch the day's headlines, then the Aylien API to provide a summary of each article's full text.

 <img src="" alt="screenshot" width=50%>